ChiaraAuriemma/SonART/README.md

 #### 📂 Google Drive setup:
 To use the application, you need to set up your Google Drive.
 This operation only needs to be done once, and after that, you’ll be ready to use the application anytime you want:

-1. Upload the SonART_setup folder from the repository to your Google Drive.
+1. Upload the "SonART_setup" folder from the repository to your Google Drive.

 ---